Thailand Travel Mistakes

 This is the most enduring scam in Bangkok.
 A well-dressed local or tuk-tuk driver will approach you near the Grand Palace or Wat Pho, claiming the site is closed for a “royal ceremony” or “cleaning day.”
 They will then offer a discounted tour to a “Lucky Buddha” or a “Government Export Center.”

 The Counter: Politely ignore the suggestion and go directly to the official ticket counter.
 In 2026, major attractions have digital displays at the entrance showing real-time opening status.
-If you are redirected to a jewelry or tailor shop, realize that the driver is seeking a high-commission or a percentage of your purchase.
+If you are redirected to a jewelry or tailor shop, realise that the driver is seeking a high commission or a percentage of your purchase.
+The Grand Palace entrance fee is 500 THB (~$14), paid only at the official counter, never to a stranger on the street.

 The Rental Damage Extortion

-Thailand Travel Mistakes: Never leave your original passport as a deposit; a high-quality color photocopy and a cash deposit (usually 3,000–5,000 THB) are fine for reputable places.
-Much like renting a vehicle anywhere in the world, take a continuous 60-second video of the vehicle in front of the owner before signing the contract.
+The Counter: Never leave your original passport as a deposit.
+A high-quality colour photocopy and a cash deposit (usually 3,000–5,000 THB / ~$86–$143) are fine for reputable operators.
+Take a continuous 60-second video of the entire vehicle, including underneath, in front of the owner before signing the contract.
+If a dispute arises regardless, call the Tourist Police on 1155 immediately rather than paying cash.

 The “Fake Police” and Vaping Trap

 Vaping and e-cigarettes are illegal in Thailand.
 In 2026, spot checks in nightlife zones like Sukhumvit (Bangkok) or Bangla Road (Phuket) target tourists.
-Scammers posing as officers, or actual officers seeking on-the-spot fines, may demand 30,000 THB to avoid arrest.
+Scammers posing as officers, or actual officers seeking on-the-spot fines, may demand up to 30,000 THB (~$857) to avoid arrest.

 The Counter: Do not vape in public.
 If stopped by anyone claiming to be police, politely ask to see their badge.
 Under Thai law, you have the right to settle official fines at the police station, not on a street corner.
 Carrying a digital copy of your passport and 2026 entry stamp on your phone is mandatory for identification.